Mummy: Philippines

+Philippine mummies, or Kabayan Mummies, are common in Igorot, specifically Ibaloi, culture.
+The mummies date back as far as 200 BC and up to the 19th century.
+They are named for the Kabayan region where they predominantly are found.

 Siberia

 In 1993, a team of Russian archaeologists led by Dr. Natalia Polosmak discovered the Siberian Ice Maiden, a Scytho-Siberian woman, on the Ukok Plateau in the Altai Mountains near the Mongolian border.
 The mummy was naturally frozen due to the severe climatic conditions of the Siberian steppe.
 Also known as Princess Ukok, the mummy was dressed in finely detailed clothing and wore an elaborate headdress and jewelry.
 Alongside her body were buried six decorated horses and a symbolic meal for her last journey.
 Her left arm and hand were tattooed with animal style figures, including a highly stylized deer.

 The Ice Maiden has been a source of some recent controversy.
 The mummy's skin has suffered some slight decay, and the tattoos have faded since the excavation.
 Some residents of the Altai Republic, formed after the breakup of the Soviet Union, have requested the return of the Ice Maiden, who is currently stored in Novosibirsk in Siberia.

 Another Siberian mummy, a man, was discovered much earlier in 1929.
 His skin was also marked with tattoos of two monsters resembling griffins, which decorated his chest, and three partially obliterated images which seem to represent two deer and a mountain goat on his left arm.